kid1carus/SDIE/README.md

 you need a jailbreak.
 Currently, the latest jailbreak for all A7-A11 devices running iOS 12.0-12.4 is Unc0ver.
 The latest jailbreak that's A12(X) compatible is Chimera, which works for all A7-A12(X) devices running iOS 12.0-12.1.2)

-IN CASE OF EMERGENCY: you may need to exit or enter recovery.
-To do so, open the 'Tools' folder and run the file you need [MAKE SURE YOUR DEVICE IS CONNECTED TO YOUR COMPUTER BEFORE OPENING FILE]
+# IN CASE OF EMERGENCY:
+You may need to exit or enter recovery To do so, open the 'Tools' folder and run the file you need [MAKE SURE YOUR DEVICE IS CONNECTED TO YOUR COMPUTER BEFORE OPENING FILE]

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------